Will UPSC repeats questions? Are there favourite areas for UPSC from which the Commission repeatedly asks questions year after year?

 10 Repeatedly Asked UPSC Prelims Question Topics

-Mentors who keenly observe trends of UPSC questions over the past several years can help you identify the priority areas in the Civil Services Examination (CSE).
+Mentors who keenly observed trends of UPSC questions over the past several years can help you identify the priority areas in the Civil Services Examination (CSE).

 (1) Important Acts Enacted by the Indian Parliament